Exploring Cloves: The Christmas Spice Adds a Touch of Heat to Every Meal

 While the scones are cooling, make the spiced glaze.
 Whisk together the powdered sugar, milk, and spices.
 Drizzle the spiced glaze over the scones.

 This pumpkin soup is creamy and spicy and full of wonderful vegetables.
-This recipe makes enough for 8 servings and can be ready in about one-half hour.
+This recipe makes enough for 8 servings and can be ready in about 30 minutes.

 Red lentils provide hearty fiber, ginger and cloves offer a subtle touch of heat, and homemade croutons are buttery and crunchy.